Every Factor Influencing Chimney Repair Cost

 Additional Costs and Considerations

-Not every chimney repair estimate will include the following costs and considerations; knowing that these scenarios are possible can help a homeowner avoid surprise fees.
+Not every chimney repair cost calculator will include the following costs and considerations; knowing that these scenarios are possible can help a homeowner avoid surprise fees.

 Repair vs. Replacement

-Choosing between repair and replacement affects the final cost of a chimney repair cost.
-Budget alone shouldn’t make this type of decision, though; homeowners will want to take safety into consideration, as not all chimney issues can be repaired.
+Choosing between repair and replacement affects the final cost of the project.
+Homeowners won’t want to rely on budget alone when making this type of decision, though; they’ll want to take safety into consideration, as not all chimney issues can be repaired.
 Though it’s more expensive, a chimney rebuild might be the best option for the structural integrity of the home and safety of the residents.

-While the average chimney repair cost is between $160 to $750, the average chimney rebuild cost is around $10,000.
+While the average chimney repair cost is between $160 and $750, the average chimney rebuild costs $500 to $4,000.
 That is a significant difference in pricing, but there are scenarios where replacing a chimney can cost less than making repairs in the long run.

 The age of the chimney is also a factor to consider.
-Chimney can last 50 to 100 years or more, but a chimney with its best years behind it will likely need to be replaced.
-Replacement costs are unlikely to go down over time, so replacing an old chimney sooner than later can offer savings against future potential costs.
+A chimney can last 50 to 100 years or more, but a chimney with its best years behind it will likely need to be replaced.
+Replacement costs are unlikely to go down over time, so replacing an old chimney sooner rather than later can offer homeowners savings against future potential costs.

-Chimney cleaning is an annual part of a chimney’s routine maintenance schedule and includes a quick survey of the area and preparations like putting down a drop cloth or plastic sheet to protect indoor furnishings.
+Chimney cleaning is an annual part of a chimney’s routine maintenance schedule and includes a quick survey of the area and preparations such as putting down a drop cloth or plastic sheet to protect indoor furnishings.

 If an issue is spotted during the cleaning process, the best chimney cleaning services will inform the homeowner so they can take the required action.
-A chimney cleaning costs between $80 and $200, with any potential repairs or issues costing more.
-If a chimney has been neglected for some time, a chimney cleaning cost can be as much as $800.
+A chimney sweep costs between $80 and $200, with any potential repairs or issues costing more.
+If a chimney has been neglected for some time, chimney cleaning costs can be as much as $800.

 Like chimney cleanings, chimney inspections are recommended once a year.
+Chimney inspection costs will depend on the level of inspection that is necessary.
 In most cases, a cleaning and an inspection can be done at the same time; these are basic in nature and labeled as level 1 inspections.
-When the need for repairs or updates becomes obvious, an inspection, known as a level 2 inspection, is required.
+When the need for repairs or updates becomes obvious, a level 2 inspection becomes necessary.
 These are a bit more in-depth and cost between $100 and $500.
 When there is major structural damage to the chimney, due either to a natural disaster or neglect, a level 3 inspection is required.
 This meticulous inspection can cost between $1,000 and $5,000.